 In West Africa voodoo is not only practiced in Benin but also in Ghana, Togo and Nigeria with different spellings used by different groups of practitioners – Vodou, Vaudou, Vodoun and Vodon.
 Separate from other traditional African religions in these countries, the voodoo cult from Benin travelled with the African diaspora to other parts of the world such as Haiti, the Dominican Republic, Cuba, Brazil, Puerto Rico and Louisiana.

-Accommodation in Benin during your Voodoo Festival
+Accommodation in Benin during the Voodoo Festival 2020

 For more information on Benin travel: